 Minor injuries can be treated locally with available First Aid equipment.
 For more serious injuries, individuals will be transported to the King Edward VII Memorial Hospital.

 Faculty and staff will have continuous access to institutional landlines or satellite phones for safety and emergency purposes only.
 Your emergency contact at Massachusetts Maritime Academy for the program is the MSSEP Department Chair:

-BIOS and our field site locations are remote however internet coverage is very good.
+BIOS and our field site locations are remote, however, internet coverage is very good.
 Cell phone service is also available.
 Please check with your cell phone carrier regarding international calling.
-With that said, we encourage students to use this as an opportunity to “unplug,” truly live in the moment, and become immersed in the experience with their fellow MSSEP peers.
+With that said, we encourage students to use this as an opportunity to “unplug,” truly live in the moment, and become immersed in the experience with their fellow MSSEP classmates.
 Therefore, we respectfully ask that calls to individuals be restricted to urgent messages only or to take place during periods of free time.

 We hope you are as excited about this experience as we are!
 This MSSEP Freshman “common experience” is meant to provide a structured, team-building opportunity away from the MMA campus, so that MSSEP students can study and live together while gaining common, hands-on experiences in environmental studies and ecology.

 - Ecosystem descriptions